unica-open/unica-acquisti/README.md

 - The Java projects are written in UTF-8 and are compatible with Java 11.0.6
 - Apache Maven 3.6.3 for the building process (the corresponding Maven Wrapper scripts are present to enable the compilation even without the dependency)
-- All the libraries listed in the BOM.csv must be accessible to compile the project.
+- All the libraries listed in the cpass_<<component>>.mainline.sbom.csv must be accessible to compile the project.
 The libraries are published at [http://repart.csi.it](http://repart.csi.it) which is set as the Maven repository in the `pom.xml` files
-- A "Java EE8 full profile"-compatible Application Server (tested on JBoss Wildfly 17.0.1)
+- A "Java EE8 full profile"-compatible Application Server (tested on JBoss Wildfly 23.0.2.Final)
-- The correct version for the DBMS (tested on PostgreSQL 9.6.10)
+- The correct version for the DBMS (tested on PostgreSQL 15.4)

 # Installing
 Please refer to the [INSTALLATION.md](./INSTALLATION.md) file for the steps